Aortic Aneurysm Surgery

 Used for Descending Thoracic Aorta, Thoraco Abdominal Aorta

-A newer type of aortic surgery has been introduced in the last few years which repairs aneurysms from within the aorta using endovascular stent grafts.
+A newer type of aortic surgery has been introduced which repairs aneurysms from within the aorta using endovascular stent grafts.
 With this technique, there is no need for "open" surgery or cardiopulmonary bypass - the repair is performed entirely within the aorta itself (hence the term endo-vascular repair).
-By accessing the femoral artery in the groin, a graft is placed within the aortic aneurysm, effectively excluding that segment of aorta.
+By accessing the femoral artery in the groin, a graft is placed within the aortic aneurysm, effectively excluding that diseased segment of aorta.
 While not every patient is a candidate for this technique, it offers shorter recovery time, less pain, and faster return to normal activities.

 Neurologic Protection